ERF: Energy Research and Forecasting Model: Governing equations

 \subsection{Anelastic approximation}

 The anelastic equation set we define in ERF replaces the equation of state with a divergence constraint,

-where $\rho_0$ is the base state density as in \ref{subsec:goveqs_comp}.
 In much of the literature, the anelastic constraint is viewed as resulting from approximating $\rho_d$ by the fixed-in-time $\rho_0$ in the continuity equation (Equation~\ref{eq:con}).
 However, more generally the constraint derives from taking the Lagrangian derivative of the equation of state and approximating the pressure by $p_0$ (see, e.g. \citet{Durran}).
 This more general derivation does not require smallness of $\rho_d - \rho_0.$ For the present purposes we supplement this derivation with the assumption that $\rho_d$ is close to $\rho_0$ thus we can replace $\rho_d$ by $\rho_0$ in the governing equations, which makes the continuity equation redundant.
 However, the separability of these assumptions (smallness of $p-p_0$ vs smallness of $\rho-\rho_0$) will allow us in the future to extend this option to more general applications where the density variations are non-negligible.

 When using the anelastic approximation we define the buoyancy force, $\mathbf{B}$, for dry air as $\rho_0 (\theta - \theta_0) / \theta_0 \mathbf{g};$ other source terms are as defined for the compressible case.
 In this equation set the pressure perturbation, $p'$, that enters the momentum equation is computed solely from the Poisson equation that results from the divergence constraint and does not enter the equation of state or contribute to any thermodynamic processes.
 We note that if the domain height is sufficiently small, the base state has negligible variation in the vertical direction, thus $\rho_0$ is effectively constant in space and the anelastic equation set reduces to the incompressible flow equations.